Guy de Chauliac

 Guy de Chauliac (/fr/), also called Guido or Guigo de Cauliaco (c.
-1300 – 25 July 1368), was a French physician and surgeon who wrote a lengthy and influential treatise on surgery in Latin, titled Chirurgia Magna.
+1300 – 25 July 1368), was a French physician and surgeon who wrote a lengthy and influential treatise on surgery in Latin, titled Chirurgia magna.
 It was translated into many other languages (including Middle English) and widely read by physicians in late medieval Europe.

 Life

 Guy de Chauliac was born in Chaulhac, Lozère, France, into a family of modest means.
-He began his study of medicine in Toulouse before going to study in Montpellier, the center for medical knowledge in the 14th century of France.
+He began his study of medicine in Toulouse before going to study in Montpellier, the centre for medical knowledge in 14th-century France.
 He was in Paris between 1315 and 1320, and around 1325, he became a Master of Medicine and Surgery.
 After receiving his degree, he went to Bologna to study anatomy under Nicola Bertuccio, from whom he may have learned surgical techniques.
-It is unknown whether de Chauliac applied his surgical studies and knowledge.
+It is unknown whether Chauliac applied his surgical studies and knowledge.
 Charles H. Talbot writes, It was seemingly from books that [Chauliac] learned his surgery....
 He may have used the knife when embalming the bodies of dead popes, but he was careful to avoid it on living patients.
-Others, including Thevenet, claim that Chauliac moved to Mende and then Lyons to practice medicine after learning the art of surgery from Bertuccio.
+Others, including André Thevenet, claim that Chauliac moved to Mende and then Lyons to practice medicine after learning the art of surgery from Bertuccio.

 Chauliac's reputation as a physician grew quickly.
-He was invited to the Papal Court in Avignon, France, to serve as a personal physician to Pope Clement VI (1342–1352).
-He went on to become personal physician to Pope Innocent VI (1352–1362), and then to Pope Urban V (1362–1370).
+He was invited to the papal court in Avignon to serve as a personal physician to Pope Clement VI (1342–1352).
+He went on to become a personal physician to Pope Innocent VI (1352–1362) and then to Pope Urban V (1362–1370).
 He died in Avignon in 1368.
 He completed his great treatise in 1353.